 You can help people understand that this is what it looks like to carry the wounds of war, both visible and invisible.
 And you have the power to show others that your size, shape, skin tone, hair color and texture, demeanor, age, idealized femininity or lack thereof—every visible aspect of your being—all combine to form one strong, completely capable person who should not be dismissed or underestimated.
 We hope you’ll join us and use that power for the greater good.
 Use it to show others that Veterans look like you and the millions of other women out there who served.

 HELP US SHOW OTHERS THAT VETERANS LOOK LIKE YOU

 Want to help change the narrative for all women Veterans?
-We’d be honored if you sent us a meaningful picture or two of yourself.
+Veteran’s Day is coming up and we’d be honored to feature you.
+If you’d like to be featured, please us two pictures of yourself: one in uniform and one as a Veteran (from any time since your service ended).
 Be sure to grant us permission to share on social media.

 -Include your branch, rank, MOS/rating and how many years you served.

 -Include something meaningful to you about the time you served in the military.

 -Share a struggle you feel personally as a woman Veteran, or see more broadly in the Women Veteran community.

 -Most importantly, don’t compare yourself with others!
 And that’s an order.
 What you did matters more than you think.
 And someone out there will feel seen and validated by hearing what you have to share.